Mixin vs Interface in Flutter Dart – Complete Guide

 }

-// This mixin can ONLY be used on classes that extend Animal
+// Can ONLY be used on classes that extend Animal

 mixin CanSwim on Animal {